ralna/GALAHAD/html/Python/_sources/dgo.rst.txt

               of the sub-boxes is full, and there is no room to increase it further

+            * **-99**

+              The budget limit on function evaluations has been reached.
+              This will happen if the limit options['max_evals'] is exceeded, and is quite normal for stochastic global-optimization methods.
+The user may explore increasing options['max_evals'] to see if that produces a lower value of the objective function, but there are unfortunately no guarantees.

           alloc_status : int
             the status of the last attempted allocation/deallocation. bad_alloc : str